-Through more than 115 television films and 50 books, Cousteau opened up the world ocean to millions of households worldwide. mine-sweeper Calypso, Cousteau's adventurer's soul was won over by sea to the world.
+Through more than 115 television films and 50 books, Cousteau opened up the world ocean to millions of households worldwide.
+In recognition that it would take an organized effort to protect the planet, he created The Cousteau Society in 1974.
+Aboard his former mine-sweeper Calypso, Cousteau's adventurer's soul was won over by